 Rare is the tenant who's never had a problem paying rent on time or in full.
 If you are a conscientious and honest tenant who is temporarily short on funds, most landlords won't evict you for paying rent a little late one month.
 To avoid problems, follow this advice.

 You're more likely to be successful (and avoid an eviction lawsuit) by being up front with your landlord about your situation, and asking for an extension.
-A landlord who considers you a good tenant won't want to lose you, since it's often difficult and expensive to evict you, then find and move in good tenants.
+A landlord who considers you a good tenant won't want to lose you: Evictions are difficult and expensive, and once you're out, the landlord will have to find and move in new tenants.
 This means you can probably get the landlord to accept a portion of the rent now—maybe even a small portion—and the rest later.
 Here are some basic steps to take:

 It's likely that your landlord is counting on your timely check to cover the mortgage payment on the rental.
 Because the bank won't forgive your landlord's tardiness, your landlord can't afford to ignore yours.
 And it's equally naive to think that you can ignore the landlord's phone calls or emails.